***Doctor Who Spoiler Ahead***

 “Clara in Doctor Who!” she replied with excitement.

-In other words, when Sally spoke of someone dying and coming alive again, she was talking about Clara Oswald.
+In other words, when Sally spoke of someone dying and coming alive again, she was talking about Clara Oswald, a character in the science fiction show Doctor Who.

 This isn’t the first time Sally has made interesting connections with Doctor Who.
 I am fascinated by watching Sally learn about the world and seek to make sense of it, and I love watching the role literature other media play in shaping her understanding of the world and the questions she asks.
 In our family, Doctor Who opens the door for interesting questions and discussions—because while Clara Oswald may die and come alive again, Sally will not.